containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 ### `ReadOnly=` (defaults to `no`)

-If enabled, makes image read-only, with /var/tmp, /tmp and /run a tmpfs (unless disabled by `VolatileTmp=no`).r
+If enabled, makes image read-only.

-**NOTE:** Podman automatically copies any content from the image onto the tmpfs

 ### `RunInit=` (default to `no`)